neondatabase/website/content/docs/functions/sum.md

 - `expression`: Any numeric expression or column name.
 The function returns a value of the same data type as the input.
 - `DISTINCT`: Optional keyword that causes `sum()` to consider only unique values in the calculation.

-The output of the `sum()` function has the same data type as the input if it a floating-point (real / double-precision) type.
+The output of the `sum()` function has the same data type as the input if it's a floating-point (real / double-precision) type.
 To avoid overflow, the output for smallint/integer inputs is a bigint, and for bigint/numeric inputs, it is numeric type.

 ## Example usage

-Consider a table `sales` that tracks product sales, with columns `product_id`, `quantity`, and `price`.
+Consider a `sales` table that tracks product sales, with columns `product_id`, `quantity`, and `price`.
 We can use `sum()` to calculate the total revenue from each product.

 ```sql
 WITH sales(product_id, quantity, price) AS (